Don’t hold your breath waiting for Radiohead to sue Sam Smith over “Midnight Train.”

-- The world of functional harmony revolves around Tonic and Dominant, the I and the V, the stable and the unstable.
+- The world of functional harmony revolves around the Tonic and the Dominant, the I and the V, the stable and the unstable.

-- Tonic is stable like home base.
+- When you’re playing the tonic, things feel stable; it’s like home base.
 It’s where you can linger most comfortably.

-- Unstable dominant chords tend to “resolve” to stable tonic chords.
-No song ever ends on a dominant chord.
+- Unstable dominant chords are less comfortable, bring tension, “want” to “resolve” by going back to playing the stable tonic chords again.
+For the most part, no song ever ends on a dominant chord.
 It would be the equivalent of a cliffhanger.
 It would feel incomplete.
-It would be like ending a sentence with “so then…” and then nothing follows.
+It would be like ending a sentence with “AND JUST WHEN THEY THOUGHT THEY WERE SAFE…” and then nothing follows.

-- The other main function is the sub-dominant function and it belongs chiefly to the IV chord, less stable than tonic, but more stable than dominant.
+- The other, third, main function is the sub-dominant function and it belongs chiefly to the IV chord, less stable than tonic, but more stable than dominant.
 It’s where a little bit of story development can happen before an idea peaks or turns at a dominant chord.

 Thousands of songs have been written with just these three chords.
 I, IV and V. But most song structures use four bar phrases.
 And often one chord to a bar and four chords to a phrase.
 Sometimes just those four chords over and over for a long time.
 And that’s the case here.